scaladus/opinionated-scala/README.md

 Note, however, that typeclasses should be used as soon as the Drawable trait gets more complex or used rather often.

+### Abstract classes vs. traits
+Abstract classes are similiar to traits.
+Rule of thumb: always use trait unless you have specific reasons for an abstract class.
+In some situations it is convenient to have constructor parameters in ADTs for types with fixed values and in such cases traits add boilerplate.
+This is an example of an okayish usage of abstract classes:

+sealed abstract class ServiceError(msg: String) case object Timeout extends ServiceError("The Request to the Service took too long") case object InvalidResponse extends ServiceError("Could not parse the Service response")

+Using a sealed trait it would look like that: sealed trait ServiceError {
+  def msg: String
+}
+case object Timeout extends ServiceError {
+  override val msg: String = "The Request to the Service took too long" }
+case object InvalidResponse extends ServiceError {
+  override val msg: String = "Could not parse the Service response" }

+An important difference between abstract classes and traits is multiple inheritance which is possible with traits but not with abstract classes.
+This does not matter though, because we discourage multiple inheritance (and often even inheritance itself) anyways most of the time.

 ### Typeclasses

 ### Cakepattern